Pharma Tips-27

 - Lamotrigine= isolated oral clefts

-- Methimazole= scalp defects such as aplasia cutis congenital
+- Methimazole= scalp defects such as aplasia cutis congenita

 - Paroxetine= cardiac malformations